 All of the evidence collected during the drug investigation will be used to pursue charges against as many individuals and groups as possible.
 These charges will be handed down by federal courts in Ohio.
 Then the same crimes will be judged there, as well.
 Only after law enforcement believes that they have gotten as much out of a federal drug investigation as possible will the investigation be wrapped up and resolved for good—allowing police at every level to move on to a new drug investigation.

 If you are implicated in a drug crime during any stage of a federal drug investigation, you are in a very serious situation.
 Federal drug crimes carry severe sentences, which means you could face serious prison time, not to mention millions of dollars in fines.
 That’s why it is so important to hire an excellent Ohio federal drug offense attorney to take on your case and work hard to fight the evidence against you.

 If you have been charged with a federal crime, you’re probably wondering what your options are.
 The Ohio federal drug crime lawyers at Luftman, Heck & Associates have years of experience handling these types of cases and winning optimal outcomes for our clients.
-Call Ohio federal drug crime lawyer Chase Mallory today for a free consultation.
-To contact him or another criminal defense attorney, call us at or email us via email@example.com.
+Call an Ohio federal drug crime lawyer today for a free consultation.
+To contact a criminal defense attorney, call us at (614) 500-3836 or email us via firstname.lastname@example.org.